Explainer: U.S. dollar intervention: What would it take?

 1. Exchange Stabilization Fund

-Trump’s biggest weapon is the Exchange Stabilization Fund (ESF) which is operated by the Secretary of the Treasury with the approval of the President, without the need for approval of the legislative branch.
-It was created in the 1930s to stabilize the exchange value of the dollar.
+Trump’s biggest weapon is the Exchange Stabilization Fund (ESF) which is operated by the secretary of the Treasury with the approval of the president, without the need for approval of the legislative branch.
+It was created in the 1930s to stabilise the exchange value of the dollar.

 As of July 31, the ESF had $93.77 billion in assets that the Trump administration could deploy to buy and sell foreign currencies.
 That included $20.68 billion in foreign currencies, $50.49 billion in Special Drawing Rights, and $22.60 billion in U.S. government securities.